-Born in Stockholm, Ryfa discovered his passion for aviation as a two-year-old.
-He began flying gliders at 14 and earned his pilot's licence while still a teenager, quickly developing an interest in aerobatics.
+Ryfa is additionally Sweden's top aerobatic pilot, claiming European, Nordic and national championships.
+It all started when the Stockholm native discovered his passion for aviation at age two.
+He began flying gliders at 14 and earned his pilot's licence while a teenager, quickly developing an interest in aerobatics.
 In his first aerobatics competition, the 2005 Nordic Championship, he captured second place, and he went on to win the European Advanced Aerobatic Championship in 2009.

-Formerly a commercial airline pilot, Ryfa now works as a captain flying private jets worldwide, and he's a popular pilot in air shows internationally, whether he's behind the controls of a modern Sukhoi Su26 or one of the vintage aircraft that he builds, like a British fighter biplane and a record-setting monoplane from the early 1900s.
+Formerly a commercial airline pilot, Ryfa now works as a Captain flying private jets worldwide, and he's popular in airshows internationally, whether he's behind the controls of a modern Sukhoi Su26 or one of the vintage aircraft that he builds, like a British fighter biplane and a record-setting monoplane from the early 1900s.